 It is fulfilling when your work is enjoyable and a fit for your unique design.
 However, even when your responsibilities may not feel comfortable or exciting, this spiritual perspective will help you to look to God to provide you with meaning, peace, joy and strength to put forth the physical and mental effort toward your tasks.

 You may also be engaging in both inner and outer work to discover, prepare for or begin walking in the specific life’s work God is calling you to.
-This may naturally motivate you as you feel more purpose-driven about your calling, but every other mental or physical effort that you do every day is also to fulfill God’s purposes and bring Him glory.
+This may naturally motivate you as you feel more purpose-driven about your calling, but every other mental or physical effort that you do every day is also to prepare you to find purpose and fulfill God’s plans to bring Him glory.

 Faithfulness, humility and a godly attitude is pleasing to God no matter how you are spending your time and energy in this season.
 Whatever work you do, it fulfills His purposes for you to honor Him, grow yourself inside and out, and serve others.

-Benefits of Finding Purpose as an Empty Nester
+Benefits of Finding Purpose as a Christian Woman of Faith

-As you are intentional to seek God to transition your focus from the loss of purpose you feel to the new purposes revealed, you will feel new life growing inside you.
+As you are intentional to seek God to find purpose as a woman, you will feel new life growing inside you.
 You will begin to envision opportunities for personal transformation.
 You will embrace partnering with God to change your life and impact the lives of others.

 As you partner with God to become and fulfill more of what He purposed, you will discover more about who you are and your unique calling in life, leading you closer to what you were perfectly made for.
 In seeking to fulfill God’s purposes for the different areas of your life, you will naturally begin to experience more intimacy with God.